sukhik/mood/pages/about.md

 ##### Culture, Internet, Information and Collaboration

-I want to store and use the work of other contemporaries in my moodboards.
+I want to store and use the work of other contemporaries for my reference.
 I will keep a list, curating and maintaining my own archive...moodboards.
 My defensible worldview will come from this body.
 The collection will be representative of my state of mind.
+Learning and practicing Hindi, Punjabi, French, and Spanish remains very important to me.
+Collaboration and working with others is also important to me.

 ##### The Truth About Home